 Now create a layer, "Refine rail 01", and add some small details and highlights as it is below.
 Do it only for one rail, the nearest.
-Duplicate it, rename it "Refine rail 02" and transform it to match as it is.
+Duplicate it, rename it "Refine rail 02" and Transform it to match as it is.

-On a new layer called "Overlay paint", draw some small details.
-It is needed as this is the FirstGround here.
+On a new layer called "Overlay paint", Draw some small details.
+It is needed as this is the first ground here.

-Create a new layer called "Shadow".
+Create a New Layer called "Shadow".
 We'll come back later.
 Here is the result.
 Save.

 Okay, that will be the most difficult part.
 We have some good refs, but we want to create our own locomotive, because that's fun and a pretty nice challenge.
 I'll explain step by step how I achieve this, even if it's kind of chaotic.

-Okay, now import the "train-01.jpg" from the assets, and place it as below in order to create two new "Insert photo #" layers from that import.
+Okay, now Import the "train-01.jpg" from the assets, and place it as below in order to create two new "Insert photo #" layers from that import.

-Now add a Curves Ajd.
-Layer to the "Insert photo 3" and set it as shown below.
+Now add a Curves Adjustment Layer to the "Insert photo 3" and set it as shown below.
 Add a "Reflections" layer in clipping mask to the "Insert photo 1" layer to correct this wrong perspective and reflection.
-Then, draw a basic black shape on a new "Black fill" layer where the motor is, as below.
+Then, Draw a basic black shape on a new "Black fill" layer where the motor is, as below.
 It will avoid having some artifacts coming from the BG, due to partial transparent pixels coming from imported photos.
 Place it between "Insert photo 1" and "Insert photo 2".

 Create a new "Refine pass 1" layer and start to refine some parts and add some details.
 Remember to respect the perspective.
-We'll paint lots of those refine passes along this step.
+We'll Paint lots of those refine passes along this step.

 Add a new "Roof back" layer, and paint the back side of the roof as below.

-Add a "Reflections" layer and draw some reflections with a soft brush at a low opacity.
+Add a "Reflections" layer and draw some reflections with a soft brush at a low Opacity.
 Add some more reflection on a "Reflection light" layer.

 Time to clean up a bit on a "Refine pass 2" layer.
 Add some details as well.